When the world is on edge, our friends and neighbors are primed to hear the good news. Here are some bible verses about sharing the gospel.

-Ask your unbelieving friend or neighbor: how have you seen God’s faithfulness displayed to you even in the midst of these current circumstances?
+If you’re still unsure about how to share the gospel in this regard, consider this: ask your unbelieving friend or neighbor “how have you seen God’s faithfulness displayed to you even in the midst of these current circumstances?”
 Challenge them to consider God’s constant reliability, and point them to Christ, whose blood secures this covenantal love.

 Psalm 91: Safety and Refuge in God

 “You will not fear the terror of night, nor the arrow that flies by day, nor the pestilence that stalks in the darkness, nor the plague that destroys at midday.”
 (Psalm 91:5-6)

 If you’re feeling ambitious, why not commit this entire chapter to memory?
 (No judgment here—I haven’t!)
 Each verse of Psalm 91 speaks powerfully to the problem of pandemics.
 While many “shelter in place,” the psalmist invites us to dwell “in the shelter of the Most High” and “rest in the shadow of the Almighty” (v.
 1).
 Though “a thousand may fall at your side,” the plague will not prevail (v.
 7).